Giovani Bernard: Pre-draft

 On December 14, 2012, Bernard announced that he was entering the 2013 NFL draft.
-He was projected by the majority of analysts and scouts to be selected anywhere from the first to third round.
+Bernard was projected by the majority of analysts and scouts to be selected anywhere from the first to third round.
 He was ranked the fourth best running back and 67th best prospect by NFLDraftScout.com.
 Bernard was invited to the NFL Combine and completed all the drills and the entire workout.
 He was satisfied with his performance and decided to only participate in positional drills at North Carolina's Pro Day.